jolie/website/docs/documentation/web_applications/leonardo.md

 ---
 ## Using Cookie

 Jolie HTTP protocol is able to handle cookies both when processing outbound and inbound HTTP messages.
-Jolie allows to define specific architectural cookies handling at port level without the need of writing further processing code.
+Jolie allows to define specific cookies handling at port level without the need of writing further processing code.

 ### Inbound Cookies Handling

-In a classic client/server application where `Leornardo.ol` is acting as WebServer the programmer is able to define specific binding between inbound cookie and Jolie’s operations message branch name.
-To do so is sufficient to define in the input Port configuration parameters `.osc.operationName.cookies.cookieName = "branchName"`.
+In a classic client/server application where `Leornardo.ol` is acting as WebServer the programmer is able to define specific binding between inbound cookie and Jolie’s operations message subNodeName.
+To do so is sufficient to define in the input Port configuration parameters `.osc.operationName.cookies.cookieName = "subNodeName"`.
 A working example has been provided to exemplify the handling inbound cookies

 <div class="download"><a href="documentation/web_applications/code/cookie_server_code.zip">Leonardo and inbound cookie handling</a></div>